Job Show North East returns to Stadium of Light - here's what you need to know

-Hundreds of jobs and apprenticeships up for grabs at Stadium of Light Job Show - here's how you can apply
+Hundreds of jobs and apprenticeships up for grabs at The Job Show at Sunderland's Stadium of Light - here's how you can apply

-Hundreds of jobs and apprenticeships will be on offer at a Sunderland event this month.
+Hundreds of jobs and apprenticeships will be on offer at a Sunderland event next week.

 The free-to-attend event will showcase dozens of companies recruiting for a range of sectors.